ideaflare/ideaflare.github.io/_posts/2017-06-19-architecture.markdown

  * Strong domain boundaries
  * Known depenencies

-This is largely a bulletpoint breakdown of concepts without the the what & why they help to manage complexity.
-I didn't want to elaborate this post to the point of writing a book (yet!).
-So, lets get right into it:
+This is largely a bullet point breakdown of concepts without the what & why they help to manage complexity.
+I didn't want to elaborate this post to the extent of writing a book (yet!).
+So, let's get right into it:

 ## Separation of Concerns
  * Single purpose components (at all levels - companies, systems,services, .., modules,functions)